Greg Strong: Playing career

-Post playing career
+Post-playing career

 In July 2016, after the appointment of former Motherwell teammate Derek Adams as manager, Strong joined Plymouth Argyle as chief scout.
 He remained in the role until November 2018.

 Strong was appointed Chief Scout of Morecambe in 2022 after a spell with Salford City in a similar role.

+Between 2024 and 2026 he was the Head of Recruitment at Scottish club Ross County.

+In June 2026, he was appointed by EFL League Two side Oldham Athletic as their Head of Recruitment.